-The initial motivation for the project laid in the then-newly discovered band gap of InN, re-measured at ~0.7 eV rather than the previous 1.9 eV [1-3].
-This makes InGaN a potential material for solar cell with the possibility to absorb 99% of the solar irradiance.
-The advantages of the InGaN material system are the wide range of direct band gap, high absorption coefficient, a low effective mass (high mobility), and strong polarization effects [4-6].
+The initial motivation for this project was the then-newly discovered bandgap of InN, remeasured at ~0.7 eV, rather than the previous 1.9 eV [1-3].
+This makes InGaN a potential material for solar cell with the possibility of absorbing 99% of the solar irradiance.
+The advantages of the InGaN material system are the wide range of direct bandgap, high absorption coefficient, a low effective mass (high mobility), and strong polarization effects [4-6].
 However, the challenges include material quality, defect density, doping, substrates and growth issues.
-The current project led to the understanding of the above challenges; in particular the material quality in terms of phase separation was studied and suppressed.
+The current project led to the understanding of the above challenges; in particular, the material quality in terms of phase separation was studied and suppressed.
 The polarization property was modeled and solar cell design was developed with these new models.

 The following section describes the issue of phase separation and its suppression.
-Then a brief description of polarization and its modeling is presented.
+We then present a brief description of polarization and its modeling.
 The effect of phase separation and polarization on device operation follows.
 The next section presents the solar cell design and results achieved.